 The national competition authority for enforcing the cartel prohibition and other provisions of the Competition Law in Turkey is the Turkish Competition Authority ("Competition Authority").
 The Competition Authority has administrative and financial autonomy.
 It consists of the Competition Board ("Board"), Presidency and service departments.
-There are five divisions, with sector-specific work distribution, that handle the Competition Law enforcement work through approx. 150 case handlers.
-The other service units consist of the following: (i) the department of decisions; (ii) the economic analysis and research department; (iii) the information management department; (iv) the external relations, training and competition advocacy department; (v) the strategy development, regulation and budget department; and (vi) the cartel and on-site inspections support division ("Leniency Division").
+There are six divisions, with sector-specific work distribution, that handle the Competition Law enforcement work through approx. 160 case handlers.
+The other service units consist of the following: (i) the department of decisions; (ii) the economic analysis and research department; (iii) the information management department; (iv) the external relations, training and competition advocacy department; (v) the strategy development, regulation and budget department; (vi) the administrative services department; (vii) human resources department; and (viii) the cartel and on-site inspections support division ("Leniency Division").